 What is your favorite photography accessory?

 This might be a strange answer but It’s actually my camera strap.
-I have a cross body strap that attaches to the camera body with a swivel hook.
+I have a cross-body strap that attaches to the camera body with a swivel hook.
 This hook slides on the strap allowing only the camera to move ( not the strap) when lifting up to your eye.
-I wear my camera for hours at a time when I’m out and about, and this strap is so much more comfortable and convenient that the standard strap.
+I wear my camera for hours at a time when I’m out and about, and this strap is so much more comfortable and convenient than the standard strap.

 Do you plan on purchasing any new equipment and if so, what are you on the lookout for?